How to Visit Mount Rushmore: A Local’s Guide

 Plan Before You Go

-Be sure to check out the current park conditions before planning your trip!
+Be sure to check out the current park conditions before planning your trip.
 This way, you can be informed of operating procedures, construction, weather, and any closures.

 Final Thoughts on Visiting Mount Rushmore National Memorial

 We hope you have a memorable trip and that this guide on how to visit Mount Rushmore inspires your adventure.
 Try to get there early, take time to see the attractions, hike around, and then enjoy the Keystone area.
+There are so many fun things to do in South Dakota.

 - Sturgis Motorcycle Rally: 8 Best Things to Do